santiagonars/pytorch-hackathon/README.md

 - Alejandro Martinez
 - Sahivi Gonzalez

-#### Main Use Cases
-- Use Case #1: Hashtag generator (Using a panoptic segmentation model)
-- Use Case #2 (Not released in production): Generate new image from user labels (Using layer based sequencing image generator with GANs with the labels/masks created by the panoptic segmentation model)
 ---------------------------------------------------------------------------------------
 ## PyVinci Use Case Diagram
 ###### VERSION 2 (*Areas highlighted in red were not released into production)
 ![use case diagram](architecture/UML-Diagrams/version-2/PyVinci-UseCase-Diagram.png)